Updated: 04-Sep-25 09:40 ET

 Key Factors

-- From the same quarter a year ago, nonfarm business sector labor productivity increased 1.4%.
-Unit labor costs increased 1.3% over the last four quarters.
+- From the same quarter a year ago, nonfarm business sector labor productivity increased 1.5%.

 Big Picture